cits5501/cits5501.github.io/src/faq.md

 For questions requiring you to write a long English answer or to submit code, you may also receive individual feedback from the marker.

-Note that a marks breakdown is not provided on Moodle for the exam.
-If you want to obtain feedback on your exam performace, you should email the [unit coordinator](/#unit-coordinator) and make an appointment to discuss the exam.

 ### How can I seek clarification on the marks I achieved for a test question? { #test-marks-query }